1899 Kentucky gubernatorial election: Republican nominating convention

 Potential Republican gubernatorial candidates were initially few.
 Some were not interested in being on the defense against the inevitable Democratic attacks on the Bradley administration.
 Still others were intimidated by the prospect of being defeated by the machinery of the Goebel Election Law.
 Party leaders were encouraged, however, by the deep Democratic divisions at the Music Hall Convention.
 Sitting attorney general William S. Taylor was the first to announce his candidacy and soon secured the support of Republican senator William Deboe.
-Later candidates included Hopkins County judge Clifton J. Pratt and sitting state Auditor Sam H. Stone.
+Later candidates included Hopkins County judge Clifton J. Pratt and sitting state Auditor Samuel H. Stone.
 The former was the choice of Governor Bradley, while the latter was supported by Lexington Herald editor Sam J. Roberts.
 Taylor, like Goebel, was a skilled political organizer.
 He was able to create a strong political machine amongst the county delegations and seemed the favorite to win the nomination.

 The Republican nominating convention convened on July 12 in Lexington, Kentucky.
 Angry that his party had not more seriously considered his candidate, Governor Bradley did not attend.
 Black leaders in the party threatened to follow Bradley and organize their own nominating convention, as they believed Taylor represented the "lily-white" branch of the party.
 Taylor attempted to hold the party together by making one of the black leaders permanent secretary of the convention and promising to appoint other black leaders to his cabinet if elected.
 He also tried to bring Bradley back to the convention by promising to nominate Bradley's nephew, Edwin P. Morrow, for secretary of state.
 Bradley refused the offer.
 In the face of Taylor's superior organization, Auditor Stone announced that he desired to see a united party and moved that Taylor be nominated unanimously; Judge Pratt seconded the motion.
 Other notable nominations were John Marshall for lieutenant governor, Caleb Powers for secretary of state, and Judge Pratt for attorney general.